JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

     BasicRadiationBalance(),
     LinearOLR(),
     ParameterProcess(α),
-    CO2Forcing(), # note that for default CO2 value this is zero forcing ]
+    CO2Forcing(), # for default CO2 valu this is zero forcing ]

 ds = processes_to_coupledodes(processes, GlobalMeanEBM)